 - Add red shirts to the SO and enter the required quantity (50) – users can easily lookup additional information by searching the product’s unique code

-- Depending on the system, the software will populate an image of the red shirt, how many are left in stock, projected availability, and a list of SO associated with the product
+- Depending on the system, the software will populate an image of the red shirt, how many are left in stock, projected availability, and a list of other Sales Orders associated with the product

-- It will also provide bin and shelf numbers to locate the product easier in the warehouse
+- The software will also provide bin and shelf numbers to locate the product easier in the warehouse

 When it comes time to pick the product, you simply print the pick ticket and then walk over to the bin and shelf location to pick the items.
 But, what happens if only 30 red shirts in stock?

 You can then decide in the software to (1) partially fulfil the order and create a backorder for the remaining 20 red shirts, or (2) wait and fulfil the whole order when all backordered product has arrived at your warehouse.
 You also have the option of prioritizing which Sales Orders get fulfilled first when the backordered items arrive at the warehouse.